Greek Salad Dressing

 Instructions

-- Slowly add the olive oil and whisk vigorously while pouring until the dressing is emulsified.
+- Pour oil and whisk together.
+Slowly add the olive oil and whisk vigorously while pouring until the dressing is emulsified.

 Lisa’s Tips